TGAC/COPO-documentation/help/glossary.rst

      regarding a research object.

      The manifest is used by scientists to upload metadata into COPO.

+   Manifest Checklist
+      A list of fields that are required to be filled in for a sample to be considered valid.

    Manifest :abbr:`ID (Identification)`
      A unique identifier assigned to each manifest record in COPO.